SanggulRotuaPakpahan/Coffe-Shop/README.md

+# Coffee Shop ☕

+Welcome to *The Coffee Shop App*, the ultimate application for coffee lovers to explore, learn, and enjoy their favorite coffee blends.
+Whether you're a casual coffee drinker or a connoisseur, this app is designed to make your coffee experience better than ever.

+## Features

+### 1. *Home*
+Stay updated with curated articles about:
+- The health benefits of coffee.
+- Tips for brewing the perfect cup.
+- The latest trends in the coffee world.

+### 2. *Coffee List*
+Browse our extensive menu of coffee blends, categorized into:
+- *All*: View the complete collection of all coffee types.
+- *Hot*: Explore warm and comforting drinks like espresso, cappuccino, and latte.
+- *Iced*: Refresh yourself with cold brews, iced lattes, and more.

+Each drink includes a detailed description to help you find your perfect match.

+### 3. *Add to Cart*
+Found a coffee you love?
+Add it to your cart with a single tap and simplify your ordering process.

+### 4. *Favorites*
+Mark your favorite drinks to access them easily whenever you want.

 ### 5. *Profile*
 Learn more about the app and the developers through:
 - *About This App*: An overview of the app's purpose and features.